-Extending the life of your used car can help not only you and your car, but also your budget.
+Extending the life of your can help not only you and your car, but also your budget.
 Continuing to drive your used car instead of buying a new car and having to make payments can keep that money if your pocket.
 The money you will spend on maintenance and up-keep of the used car is still far less than what you would pay for purchasing a new car.
 Although, it's a trade-off.
 New cars comes with warranties that provide worry-free ownership.
 It's up to you to weigh the benefits of buying used vs. new.
 If you decide to buy used or hold onto your current car, here are some maintenance tips to stretch your used car maintenance dollars to their furthest.

 Many people start searching for a new vehicle once the manufacturer's warranty expires, but this is unnecessary.
 A used car can be reliable well beyond the years of what the manufacturer's warranty covers, even if you opt for the extended warranty.
 As long as your used car is well maintained and taken care of it can be reliable for many years.